 - Jon Sackler, Managing Partner, North Bay Associates and Kokino LLC

-- Kim Smith, Co-Founder and Chief Executive Officer, Bellwether Education Partners
+- Kim Smith, Co-Founder and Chief Executive Officer, Pahara Institute

 - Dave Whorton, Managing Director, Tugboat Ventures

 Brook Byers has been a venture capital investor since 1972.
-He has been closely involved with more than forty new technology-based ventures, over half of which have become public companies.
-Brook was the founding president and chairman of four biotechnology companies, incubated in KPCB’s offices, that went on to become public companies with an aggregate market value of more than $8 billion.
-He is currently on the board of directors of nine companies, most recently joining Genomic Health Incorporated and Five Prime Therapeutics.
+He has been closely involved with more than 60 new technology-based ventures, many of which have become public companies.
+He formed the first life sciences practice group in the venture capital profession in 1984 and led KPCB to become a premier venture capital firm in the medical, healthcare and biotechnology sectors.
+Brook was the founding president and then chairman of four biotechnology companies that were incubated in KPCB’s offices and went on to become public companies with an aggregate market value of more than US$8 billion.
+He currently serves on the board of directors of CardioDX, Crescendo, Elcelyx, Foundation Medicine, Oculeve, OptiMedica, Pacific Biosciences, Inc., Tethys, Veracyte and XDx, Inc.

-Raised in Atlanta, Georgia, Brook graduated in Electrical Engineering from Georgia Tech and received an MBA from Stanford.
+Raised in Atlanta, Georgia, Brook graduated with a bachelor’s degree in electrical engineering from Georgia Tech and received an M.B.A. from Stanford University.

 John Doerr joined Intel in 1974 just as they invented the famous “8080” 8 bit microprocessor.
 At Intel he held various engineering, marketing and management assignments, and was one of their top-ranked sales executives.